-Okaka Furikake: The Katsuobushi Rice Seasoning Recipe
+Okaka Furikake: Katsuobushi Rice Seasoning Recipe

-Since my family’s stock of “Furikake (ふりかけ)” rice seasoning was running out, today I went out to a drugstore near my house to supplement it.
+Since my family’s stock of Furikake (ふりかけ) rice seasoning was running out, today I went on an errand to a drugstore near my house to supplement it.

 When I was hunting for something appealing in the Furikake section of the store, this classic Okaka Furikake caught my eye.

 Okaka Furikake (おかかふりかけ)

-For the unfamiliar, the Japanese word “Okaka (おかか)” is a synonym for “Katsuobushi (鰹節)”, which is dried, fermented, and smoked skipjack tuna, also known as bonito flakes.
+For the unfamiliar, the Japanese word, Okaka (おかか), is a synonym of Katsuobushi (鰹節), which is dried, fermented, and smoked skipjack tuna, also known as bonito flakes.

-On the other hand, “Furikake (ふりかけ)” is a traditional Japanese rice condiment consisting of tiny flakes made from various food materials, such as meat, fish, seaweed, sesame seeds, salted plums, and eggs.
+Furikake consists of dry granules or tiny flakes processed from various ingredients such as meat, fish, seaweed, sesame seeds, salted plums, and eggs.

-As seen in the photos above, the Katsuobushi flakes for Okaka Furikake are typically seasoned with soy sauce and sugar.
+As seen in the photos and ingredient list, the Katsuobushi shavings for Okaka Furikake are typically seasoned with soy sauce and sugar.